revanthreddy/builder-bootcamp-codepipeline-workshop/README.md

 | CodeBuildRole | AWS::IAM::Role      |

-From your cloudformation console, look at the outputs section of `workshop-setup` and note down the `ArtifactBucket` and `CodeBuildName`
+From your cloudformation console, look at the outputs section of `workshop-setup` and note down the `ArtifactBucket` and `CodeBuildName`. `ArtifactBucket` is used by codebuild to save artifacts in this case.

 ## Step.5 Start the Codepipeline setup in the AWS console